-Positioned in every corner of the world, the men and women of the State Department are advancing America’s interests on a daily basis.
-We remain focused on promoting democratic values and fostering a freer, more peaceful, and more prosperous world on behalf of the American people.
-Within the context of today’s challenging global environment, this work is never easy and is often dangerous.
-Traditional state actors and non-state actors alike are increasingly applying unconventional measures with the explicit purpose of eroding our enduring national security and economic interests and, ultimately, threatening our way of life.
-Regardless of the forms these threats take or the methods they use, the dedicated men and women of the State Department continue to work together, day-by-day, to protect American citizens and secure our economic and security interests.
+Positioned in every corner of the world, the men and women of the Department of State are advancing America’s interests and values on a daily basis.
+Within the context of today’s challenging global environment, this work is never easy – and is often dangerous.
+Both state and non-state actors are increasingly applying unconventional measures aimed at eroding our national security and economic interests and, ultimately, threatening our way of life.

-To support the President’s “America First” vision in the foreign policy realm, the State Department focuses its efforts on four key national priorities as outlined in the Department’s Joint Strategic Plan.
+The Department of State continues to focus its efforts on four key national priorities, as outlined in the Department’s Joint Strategic Plan.

 Protecting America’s Security at Home and Abroad